Kaloyan of Bulgaria: Death

+Saint Demetrius defending Thessalonica from the invasion led by Kaloyan.
+Fresco in the Visoki Dečani Monastery.

 Kaloyan died during the siege of Thessalonica in October 1207, but the circumstances of his death are uncertain.
 Historian Akropolites (1217/20-1282) stated that he died of pleurisy.
 He also recorded a rumour claiming that Kaloyan's "death was caused by divine wrath; for it seemed to him that an armed man appeared before him in his sleep and struck his side with a spear".

 Legends about Saint Demetrius of Thessalonica's intervention on behalf of the besieged town were recorded shortly after Kaloyan's death.
 Robert of Clari wrote before 1216 that the saint himself came to Kaloyan's tent and "struck him with a lance through the body", causing his death.
 Stefan Nemanjić wrote down the same legend in 1216 in his hagiography of his father, Stefan Nemanja.
 John Staurakios, who compiled the legends of Saint Demetrius in the late 13th century, recorded that a man riding on a white horse struck Kaloyan with a lance.
 Kaloyan, continued Staurakios, associated the attacker with Manastras, the commander of his mercenaries, who thus had to flee before Kaloyan's death.
 The legend was depicted on the walls of more than five Orthodox churches and monasteries.
-For instance, a fresco in the Decani Monastery depicts Saint Demetrius slaying Tsar Skaloyan.
+For instance, a fresco in the Dečani Monastery depicts Saint Demetrius slaying Tsar Skaloyan.

 The contradictory records of Kaloyan's death gave rise to multiple scholarly theories, many of them accepting that he was murdered.
 Madgearu says Kaloyan was actually murdered by Manastras, who had most probably been hired by Kaloyan's wife and nephew, Boril.
 Historians Genoveva Cankova-Petkova and Francesco Dall'Aglia also write that Manastras killed Kaloyan, but they assume that the Greeks had persuaded him to turn against the tsar.